KirdesMF/invite-dashboard-vue/README.md

 - hide button back step when needed
 - improve design back button
 - add number of licenses
+- add number of managers selected from step one
 - design footer and headers
 - max width cards
 - disabled already selected resources in selects